 04 of 08

 This slightly larger variety of passion fruit has a more durable, yellow skin and is mainly used for making juice.
 When sliced in two, its interior reveals a bright orange, pulpy nectar filled with edible seeds.
-If you'd like to try eating it straight out of the shell, sprinkle some sugar on top to temper the tart, acidic flavor.Continue to 5 of 8 below.
+If you'd like to try eating it straight out of the shell, make sure to sprinkle some sugar on top to temper the tart, acidic flavor.Continue to 5 of 8 below.

 05 of 08

 06 of 08

 These small, green fruits can be cracked open in one bite.
 The most common way to eat them is to suck the peach-colored pulp that coats the large seed inside.
 They taste a bit like limes and have many names throughout the Caribbean, including quenapa, genip, guaya, lemoncillo, and Spanish lime.

 07 of 08

 Guanábana (or soursop) is a large, spiky fruit similar in shape and size to a football.
 It is most often used to make a creamy juice.
 When sliced open, pouches of white, soft flesh can be pulled from the fruit like string cheese, leaving the large, black seeds behind.
 It tastes like a combination of pineapple, banana, and coconut.

 08 of 08